kaustubhhakim/atmodeller/README.md

 Documentation will eventually be available on readthedocs, but for the time being you can compile (and contribute if you wish) to the documentation in the `docs/` directory.
 To compile the documentation you will need to use Poetry and the option `--with docs` when you run `poetry install`.
 See [here](https://python-poetry.org/docs/managing-dependencies/) for further information.

+Once the necessary dependencies are installed to compile the documentation, you can navigate into the `docs/` directory and run:

+	make html

+And/or to compile the documentation as a PDF (`latexpdf` must be available on your system):

+	make latexpdf

+This will build the documentation in the appropriately named subdirectory in `_build`.

 ## Tutorial

 Several Jupyter notebook tutorials are provided in `notebooks/`.